cooperwalbrun/terraform-manager/CONTRIBUTING.md

 In addition to YAPF formatting, code should be appropriately accompanied by type annotations.
 This
 includes:
-* Variables and constants in global scope (regardless of whether the variable is preceded by an underscore)
+* Variables and constants in global scope (regardless of whether the variable name is prefixed with an underscore)
 * All method parameters and method return values
 * Any declaration that may have a non-obvious, ambiguous, or otherwise complex type signature